How to Write the Four Types of English Sentences How to Write English Sentences 3

-We know from "How to Write English Sentences 1 and 2" that before you write an English sentence
+We know from "How to Write English Sentences 1 and 2" that before you write an English sentence some decisions have to be made.

 1. What is the single or complete thought that you are stating, describing, explaining or asking.